bethanyalicehall/routes-of-europe-MS1/README.md

 - Gitpod - to write the code and use GIT to commit and push to GitHub.
 - Balsamiq - used to produce the wireframes.
 - Coolors - used to create a colour palette for the website.
+- Techsini - used to create the multi device mockup.

 ### Frameworks and Libraries
 - Bootstrap - version 5.2 was used throughout the project.
 Bootstrap documentation was used for the navigation bar, the hero sections, testimonial cards, route cards, the carousels, the form, and the footer.
 - Google Fonts - Selected a variety of fonts and imported these into the code.
 - Font Awesome - Used for icons throughout the site.
 - Imageresizer - Used to resize all carousel images to be equal in size.
+- tinypng -